Nytra/ValveIndexVR-StoreChecker/README.md

 ## Usage

 Extract contents of repository zipped file to a folder of your choice.
+Then open a terminal window:

 `python.exe indexVrChecker.py` : execute the program normally